 To Make Barista Oat Milk

-- Place three mugs of water into main blender.
+- Place two and a half or three mugs of water into main blender.

 - Add pinch of salt

-- Turn on blender for several seconds to blend contents
+- Turn on blender for a few seconds to blend contents

 - Turn on blender for up to 30 seconds.